wilson-delibr/devops-live-infrastructure/labs/uat.md

           context: devopsedu-global
           requires:
             - build
+      - uat:
+          context: devopsedu-global
+          requires:
+            - fast_test
+      - approve_production:
+          type: approval
+          filters:
+            branches:
+              only: master
+          requires:
+              - uat
       - prod:
           context: devopsedu-global
           requires:
-            - fast_test
+            - approve_production
 ```

-Then make a copy of the fast_test steps and name it prod, change every occurence of: "devops-live-infrastructure/gce/europe-north1/dev/realworld-backend/fast" to "devops-live-infrastructure/gce/europe-west1/prod/realworld-backend/prod".
+Then make a copy of the fast_test steps and name it uat, change every occurence of: "devops-live-infrastructure/gce/europe-north1/dev/realworld-backend/fast" to "devops-live-infrastructure/gce/europe-north1/dev/realworld-backend/uat".

-Run the change and see if you get it deployed to production, the production environment takes longer time beacuse it also use an external database.
+Run the change and see if you get it deployed to uat.
 In a line in the end it outputs what public IP you get, and you can use that for reaching the service.

 For example if you get 'external_ip = 104.199.3.29' you can reach the swagger interface at: "http://104.199.3.29/swagger"

+After you have verified the "functionality" you can approve the deploy to production.